Oxytocin, your new favourite hormone – Everything about Oxytocin

 But people got wiser.

-Other facts you need to know are that in its pure form it is halved in 3 minutes and is broken down faster at room temperature.
+Other facts about Oxytocin you need to know are that in its pure form it is halved in 3 minutes.

 Let us only dwell on this long enough for me to mention that loneliness and a lack of care and affection when you were young actually means that as an adult, the “system” hasn’t learnt to release Oxytocin when you’re touched, shown love, care or have sex.